 In addition to teaching courses in anthropology and archaeology, my faculty work includes: affiliate faculty member of the Department of Landscape Architecture, offering courses on landscape analysis and surveying techniques; member of the College of Law faculty, offering interdisciplinary seminars for graduate and law students; faculty affiliate of the Center for African Studies and the Department of African American Studies, offering courses addressing African diaspora subjects and issues of racialization.
 Publications, including recent books, research papers, and works in progress, are listed in my resume.
 I am privileged to work with a number of talented doctoral advisees, including George Calfas (Ph.D.
-2013), Kathryn Fay (MA), Jamie Arjona (NSF Graduate Fellowship recipient), Tatiana Niculescu, Zev Cossin (NSF Graduate Fellowship recipient), Shawn Fields (Graduate College Fellowship recipient), Rebecca Schumann (MA), and Kathrina Aben (MAA), and to serve as a committee member for others.
+2013, RPA), Kathryn Fay (MA, RPA), Jamie Arjona (MA, NSF Graduate Fellowship recipient), Tatiana Niculescu (MA), Zev Cossin (NSF Graduate Fellowship recipient), Shawn Fields (Graduate College Fellowship recipient), Rebecca Schumann (MA, Intersect Fellowship Recipient), and Kathrina Aben (MAA, Women in Archaeology scholarship recipient), and to serve as a committee member for others.

-I am the founding editor of the Journal of African Diaspora Archaeology and Heritage, publisher and past editor of the African Diaspora Archaeology Newsletter, a member of the editorial board of the International Journal of Historical Archaeology, and a member of the board of directors of the Society for Historical Archaeology.
+I am the founding editor of the Journal of African Diaspora Archaeology and Heritage, publisher and past editor of the African Diaspora Archaeology Newsletter, a member of the editorial board of the International Journal of Historical Archaeology, and president-elect of the Illinois Archaeological Survey.
 I received the 2009 John L. Cotter Award by the Society for Historical Archaeology for scholarly "achievement which is truly outstanding," the 2010 Gustave O. Arlt Award in the Humanities by the Council for Graduate Schools for "outstanding contribution to scholarship," and a University Scholar award (2014-2017).

 "Artifacts to Invoke, Direct, and Deflect," 48(3): 196-200, in "Manifestations of Magic: The Archaeology and Material Culture of Folk Religion," guest edited by Christopher Fennell and M. Chris Manning, special thematic issue in Historical Archaeology 48(3): 1-200 (2014).
 This collection of articles is dedicated to the career of Ralph Merrifield.|